Little white houses with red roofs of varying sizes and white college icons

 Socializing

-There’s one important point that small colleges meet unlike large colleges: smaller campuses allow students to become more familiar with one another, which are going to create a closer-knit community that you may not feel at a large college.
+There’s one important point that small colleges meet unlike large colleges: smaller campuses allow students to become more familiar with one another, which is going to create a closer-knit community that you may not feel at a large college.
 Whether students like this closeness or not is an extremely common reason for transferring colleges.
 If you know that you thrive better within a close, bonded community, a smaller campus is going to fulfill this need for you.
 However, if you like meeting new people consistently while having your own place on campus, you might prefer a larger college.

 Related: Finding a Diverse College Community in 3 Easy Steps